arun04-analyst/Youtube-Data-Harvesting-and-Warehousing/README.md

 ABOUT PROJECT

-1.Set up a Streamlit app:
+1.Set up a Streamlit app :
 Streamlit is a great choice for building data visualization and analysis tools quickly and easily.
 You can use Streamlit to create a simple UI where users can enter a YouTube channel ID, view the channel details, and select channels to migrate to the data warehouse.

-2.Connect to the YouTube API:
+2.Connect to the YouTube API :
 You'll need to use the YouTube API to retrieve channel and video data.
 You can use the Google API client library for Python to make requests to the API.

 3.Store and Clean data :
 Once you retrieve the data from the YouTube API, store it in a suitable format for temporary storage before migrating to the data warehouse.
 You can use pandas DataFrames or other in-memory data structures.

-4.Migrate data to a SQL data warehouse:
+4.Migrate data to a SQL data warehouse :
 After you've collected data for multiple channels, you can migrate it to a SQL data warehouse.
 You can use a SQL database such as MySQL or PostgreSQL for this.

-5.Query the SQL data warehouse:
+5.Query the SQL data warehouse :
 You can use SQL queries to join the tables in the SQL data warehouse and retrieve data for specific channels based on user input.
 You can use a Python SQL library such as SQLAlchemy to interact with the SQL database.

-6.Display data in the Streamlit app:
+6.Display data in the Streamlit app :
 Finally, you can display the retrieved data in the Streamlit app.
 You can use Streamlit's data visualization features to create charts and graphs to help users analyze the data.